-This article provides a list of the Horizon features that have limited or no support when you enable Universal Broker for your Horizon Cloud tenant environment.
+This documentation page provides some of the feature considerations related to Universal Broker and a list of the Horizon features that have limited or no support.

 For the brokering of virtual resources, this release of Universal Broker only supports Windows operating systems.
 Linux-based desktops are not supported.

 This release does not support administrator-created shortcuts to desktops and applications.

 Horizon HTML Access and Horizon Client for Chrome

 End users can make requests for resources to the Universal Broker service by running Horizon HTML Access in a supported web browser or by running Horizon Client for Chrome 5.4 or later.
 If the Universal Broker service redirects the request to a Unified Access Gateway instance that uses a self-signed certificate, the client application displays an error message indicating that the certificate authority is invalid.

 This behavior is according to design.
 To connect to the requested resource, the user can accept the self-signed certificate by following the prompts in the certificate error message.

 This release of Universal Broker supports client user authentication through Windows user name and password, in UPN and NETBIOS formats.